How to Calculate Social Marketing ROI

 The Massachusetts Technology Leadership Council held an informative seminar at Communispace this morning entitled “Getting Started with Social Media — Lessons from the Front Lines.”
 I took notes of the comments by the four speakers and pulled out a few highlights to share:

 perry_allisonPerry Allison (left), Vice President of Social Marketing Innovation at Eons.com talked about the value of gathering detailed feedback from a small number of people.
-Referring to a project that Eons conducted with Quaker Oats, she said she was initially concerned that only 80 members of the baby boomer site offered comments.
-“I thought Quaker wouldn’t be excited about 80 members, because this is a company that advertises on television to millions.
+Referring to a project that Eons conducted with Quaker Oats, she said she was initially concerned that only 80 members of the baby clothes site offered comments.
+“I thought Quaker wouldn’t be excited about 80 members, because this is a company that advertises on baby items on television to millions.
 But the brand manager was ecstatic because of the feedback and insight they were getting.”
+The main thing they advertise is this brand of baby clothes.

 It’s the engagement that gets clients energized, she said.
 “Advertising currently drives more revenue, but what gets brands most excited is engagement marketing.”